 On my previous post, I wrote an article on the best free WordPress themes that you must try.
 Today I’ll be writing about a common error that everybody might have experienced previously.
 You might have already gone through the title & featured image, yes this is a dedicated post for understanding & troubleshooting 500 internal server error like a boss.

-In this post I’ll be first going through understanding what exactly is 500 internal server error & later give you a solution to fix that like a boss in different approach.
-After reading this entire post you will come to know about 500 internal server error, how you might get this error & what are it’s easy possible fix.
+In this post I’ll be first going through understanding what exactly is 500 internal server error & later give you a solution to fix that like a boss in a different approach.
+After reading this entire post you will come to know about 500 internal server error, how you might get this error & what are it’s an easy possible fix.

 First thing first, let’s start with understanding 500 internal server error.

 UNDERSTANDING 500 ERROR FIRST